locka99/cpp-to-rust-book/setting_up_rust/index.md

 If you have chosen Rust with the MSVC ABI then you can debug through Visual Studio.
 When you create a debug build of your code, the compile will also create a .pdb file to go with it.
 You may open your executable in Visual Studio and step debug it.

-TODO If you have chosen Rust with the GNU ABI, then you must debug with GDB.
+If you have chosen Rust with the GNU ABI, then you must debug with GDB.
 GDB on Windows is somewhat tricky to get going.
-The best advice is to find a prebuilt version of MSYS (Mini
+The best advice is to find a prebuilt version of MSYS / MingW with the same 32-bit or 64-bit configuration as Rust and install gdb via that.

 ## Setting up an IDE